 - it has been earned in the period in whose income statement it has been included.
 This means that all resources needed to earn this revenue have been used, all steps needed to earn this revenue have been taken and there is no apparent reason for this revenue not being received by the business.

-- Whatever costs have been incurred for the purpose of earning that revenue are included in the expenses for the period in which the credit for the income is taken.
+- Whatever costs have been incurred for the purpose of earning that revenue is included in the expenses for the period in which the credit for the income is taken.

-According to this concept, the incomes or revenues of a particular period must be matched with the expenses of that particular period.
-Most of the businesses record their revenues and expenses on annual basis which means regardless of their time of receipts of payments.
-The requirement of this concept is allocation of cost on different accounting periods so that only relevant incomes and expenses are matched.
+According to the matching principle of accounting, the incomes or revenues of a particular period must be matched with the expenses of that particular period.
+Most of the businesses record their revenues and expenses on an annual basis which means regardless of their time of receipts of payments.
+The requirement of this concept is the allocation of cost on different accounting periods so that only relevant incomes and expenses are matched.
 This comparison will give the net profit or loss for that particular accounting period.